Squad member Rashida Tlaib delivers progressive response to Biden's State of the Union - 1010 WCSI

 NEWYou can now listen to Fox News articles!

-Rep. Rashida Tlaib, D-Mich., is set to deliver a “progressive” response to President Biden’s first State of the Union address Tuesday.
+Rep. Rashida Tlaib, D-Mich., delivered a “progressive” response to President Biden’s first State of the Union address Tuesday.

+Tlaib’s response, which was delivered on behalf of the Working Families Party (WFP), touched on several of the key topics Biden addressed during his speech to Congress.

+Regarding the Russia-Ukraine conflict, which loomed large in Biden’s speech, Tlaib said, “Over the past few days, we have all watched in horror as Russia launched an illegal and unjustifiable invasion of Ukraine.
+We stand with the people of Ukraine.

 Tlaib has taken flak from her own party for responding to the president’s address.
 “It’s like keying your own car and slashing your own tires,” Rep. Josh Gottheimer, D-N.J., reportedly told Axios.